Madonna ranks No. 1 as music's top earning woman - Forbes

-NEW YORK With earnings of $125 million (£76,317,235.48), pop singer Madonna is the highest-paid woman in music, easily surpassing Lady Gaga and country-pop singer Taylor Swift, Forbes said on Wednesday.
+NEW YORK With earnings of $125 million, pop singer Madonna is the highest-paid woman in music, easily surpassing Lady Gaga and country-pop singer Taylor Swift, Forbes said on Wednesday.

 Her income for the 12-month period used by the magazine also made her the highest-earning celebrity overall, it said.